NYancer3/knowledge18-ccw0460/guidebook.md

       // Instantiate a container for our chart options.
 We will get these from the widget instance options. data.options = {};

-      // Here we define the table, "group by" field, and initial filterr for the chart var table = $sp.getValue('table') || options.table;
+      // Here we define the table, "group by" field, and initial filter for the chart var table = $sp.getValue('table') || options.table;
       var field = $sp.getValue('display_field') || options.display_field;
       var filter = $sp.getValue('filter') || options.filter;